A common and easily corrected deficiency that is present in what is estimated to be upward of 75 percent of society is chronic dehydration.

 In Water: for Health, for Healing, for Life, Dr. Batmanghelidj writes: “Histamine is an important neurotransmitter that primarily regulates thirst mechanism for increased water intake.
 It also establishes a system of water rationing for the available water in the drought-stricken body.”

 In other words, histamine’s primary job is to ensure that the available water in your body is preserved for the most vital functions.
 Thus, increased histamine is not a problem but rather one of your body’s brilliant survival mechanisms.
 When your body is properly hydrated, histamine levels are in check.
 However, when your body is even slightly dehydrated, histamine levels will rise resulting in allergy and asthma symptoms.
-Recent animal studies, x and y, demonstrate that histamine will decrease with water intake and increase with dehydration.
+Recent animal studies demonstrate that histamine will decrease with water intake and increase with dehydration.

 High blood pressure